2006 FIFA World Cup qualification

 The original distribution of places between the six confederations called for Oceania to be given one full spot in the final 32; this idea was seen as virtually guaranteeing a place in the finals to Australia, by far the strongest footballing nation in the region.
 This decision was reconsidered in June 2003 and the previous distribution of places between Oceania and South America was restored.

 The draw for five of the six qualification tournaments took place on 5 December 2003 in Frankfurt, whilst all of the members of the South American federation (CONMEBOL) competed in a single group.
 Qualification itself began in September 2003.

 Qualified teams

 The following 32 teams qualified for the 2006 FIFA World Cup:

 1Includes 10 appearances by DFB representing West Germany between 1954 and 1990.
 Excludes 1 appearance by DVF representing East Germany between 1954 and 1990.

-2Participated as a part of Soviet Union between 1930 and 1990.

 3Includes appearances by pre-division Yugoslavia, as FIFA considers Serbia and Montenegro as a successor of a team.

-4Includes appearances by Czechoslovakia, as FIFA considers Czech Republic as a successor of a team.
+4Includes appearances by Czechoslovakia, as FIFA considers both the Czech Republic and Slovakia as a successor of a team.